hygraph/rich-text/.changeset/tricky-apples-collect.md

 ## Features

-- `slateToHtml` function for returning HTML
+- `astToHtmlString` function for returning HTML
 - `RichTextProps` and `NodeRendererType` types
 - Vue and Svelte examples